attilammagyar/js80p/README.md

 <a id="faq-params-polyphony" href="#toc">Table of Contents</a>

-### Parameters, Envelopes, and polyphony: how do they work?
+### Parameters, Envelopes, LFOs, and polyphony: how do they work?

 By default, knobs and toggles act globally.
 This means that if you adjust a knob with your mouse, or if you assign a MIDI value (controller, note velocity,